EETH - ProShares - Ether ETF

 - What is EETH?

 - EETH is the ticker symbol for ProShares - Ether ETF, an listed exchange-traded fund.
-EETH seeks to mirror the performance of ether (ETH) through standardized futures contracts traded on the Chicago Mercantile Exchange (CME).
-The fund invests primarily in USD cash-settled, front-month CME ether futures contracts while also considering back-month contracts.
+The ProShares - Ether ETF (EETH) aims to replicate the price fluctuations of Ether (ETH) by holding standardized futures contracts available on the Chicago Mercantile Exchange (CME).
+Its primary focus is on USD cash-settled Ether futures contracts for the nearest delivery month, though it can also incorporate contracts with longer maturities.
 Listed on AMEX.
 EETH is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the EETH options snapshot look like today?